- Bats Both, Throws Right

 With nothing left to prove in the minor leagues, Santana was promoted to Cleveland in early June, 2010.
 After going hitless in his major league debut, his bat came alive, and after 9 games, he was hitting .393 with 5 doubles and 2 homers, seemingly finding major league hurlers no more challenging than his opponents over the previous three seasons in the bushes.
 Overall, he hit .260/.401/.467 in 46 games, but his season ended with an injury suffered on August 2 in a collision at home plate with the Boston Red Sox's Ryan Kalish.

 On April 3, 2011, making his first career start at first base against the Chicago White Sox, Santana started a triple play by diving to catch a bunt popped along the first base line by Alexei Ramirez; both baserunners, Carlos Quentin and A.J.
 Pierzynski, were running on the play and were doubled off easily when Santana relayed to 2B Orlando Cabrera, covering first base, who in turn lazily flipped the ball to SS Asdrubal Cabrera who was standing on second base while Quentin did not even attempt to return.

-- 2008 MVP California League Inland Empire 66ers
+- 2008 Player of the Year California League Inland Empire 66ers

 - 2009 Player of the Year Eastern League Akron Aeros